strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 The info key on the model-json states information about the model.
 This information is used in the admin interface, when showing the model.

-- `name` — The name of the model, as shown in admin interface.
+- `name`: The name of the model, as shown in admin interface.
-- `description` — The description of the model.
+- `description`: The description of the model.
-- `icon` — The fontawesome V5 name - _only for Components_.
+- `icon`: The fontawesome V5 name - _only for Components_.

 **Path —** `restaurant.settings.json`